tnwinc/omz-git/README.md

 So, with the default settings, a branch like `pt-custom-list-doesnt-return-results-if-there-are-values-for-hire-date-96306202` will be displayed as `custom-li...96306202`.

-This is customizable in two ways.
-You can set a different maximum branch name length using `git config --global oh-my-zsh.max-branch-length n` to have a longer or shorter name limit, and you can make the team prefix always display using `git config --global oh-my-zsh.show-team 1`.
+This is customizable in a few ways.
+You can set these options using git config --global oh-my-zsh.\<option name> n.

+* max-branch-length - the maximum length of branch name that will be displayed in your prompt.
+Defaults to 20.
+* prefix-length - removes n characters from the beginning of the branch name.
+Useful if a lot of your branches have a fix-length prefix.
+Defaults to 0 with manual install, set to 3 by install script.
+* suffix-length - ensures that n characters at the end of the branch name are included in the output.
+Useful if you have an ID or other fixed-length identifier appended to the branch name.
+Defaults to 0 with manual install , set to 8 by install script.